TakeFives/Todo-Angular/README.md

 -------------------------------

-The SAP is deployed with simple backend
+The SPA is deployed with simple backend
 Deployment link https://angularhw-9f536.web.app/